manaspant/Network_Everything/README.md

 #### Arduino

 Once the arduino gets the data from the server.js, it stores the answer based on what category it falls under.
 After that, the loop waits for the button to be pressed.
 The four buttons on the box correspond to different options  that the user can choose.
 Once the button is pressed, if the category number matches the button pressed, then the answer is right and the Green LED switches on.
 If the answer is incorrect, the Red LED switches on.

+### Challenges

+The challenge for me was to make the box a self-sufficient independant hardware piece.
+I wanted the box to be able to fulfill its purpose without the constant need of the laptop to restart the arduino so that the game can be run again.

+Due to this I had to create an entire game logic where you can keep playing the game without any laptop around you.
+The lights will indicate a win or lose situation and there is a start new game button on the box.
+So basically, the user can carry it anywhere and keep guessing the news.
+For the showcase since there were a lot of users, I had to modify the game in order for people to play every 10 seconds and still get different news articles.
+For that, I saved the 20 most recent news articles and made it random so that people can experience the game.
+The news articles on NYT website do not refresh quick enough for everybody in the showcase to experience a different result.